stremovskyy/cachemar/README.md

 # CacheMar - Cache Management Library

-CacheMar is a cache management library designed to provide a unified and easy-to-use interface for working with various caching systems.
-It allows developers to switch between different caching drivers without changing their code significantly.
-The library currently supports two caching drivers: an in-memory cache and Memcached.
+CacheMar is a versatile cache management library crafted to offer a seamless interface across multiple caching systems.
+With its intuitive design, developers can effortlessly transition between different caching drivers, ensuring adaptability without substantial code alterations.
+Presently, CacheMar extends support to both in-memory caching and Memcached, with the flexibility for future expansions.

 ## Table of Contents